EddieDover/cohors/README.md

 | `-V`, `--version` | Print version information |
 | `[PATH]` | _(Optional)_ Path to a file or directory to play on startup |

+## Managing Stations & Sources

+You can manage your radio stations and sources directly within the application without manually editing the JSON configuration file.

+### Adding Items
+Press `a` to open the Add menu.
+You will be prompted to choose what to add:
+- Press `s` to add a **Single Station**.
+- Press `r` to add a **Source** (a dynamic list of stations from a JSON URL).

+### Editing Items
+To edit an existing item, navigate to it in the Radio list and press `e`.
+- **Custom Stations**: You can edit any station that you've added manually (under "Custom Stations").
+- **Sources**: Select the source header (the group title) to edit the source configuration.

+### Input Dialogs
+When adding or editing, a dialog will appear with several fields.
+- **Navigation**: Use `Tab` / `Down` to move to the next field, and `Shift+Tab` / `Up` to move back.
+- **Saving**: Press `Enter` to save your changes.
+- **Canceling**: Press `Esc` to close the dialog without saving.

+Changes are automatically saved to your `stations.config.json` file.

-## Radio Configuration
+## Radio Configuration (Manual)

-Cohors supports internet radio by fetching station lists from JSON APIs.
-You can configure multiple sources in `stations.config.json`.
+While the built-in UI handles most tasks, you can still manually configure sources in `stations.config.json`.
 The station data is downloaded and cached for one week.
 To invalidate the cache and force a re-download, use the `--invalidate-cache` argument.

 The application looks for the configuration file in the following order:
 1. The path specified by `--station-file <PATH>`